dotbitHQ/dotbithq.github.io/others/why-assets-on-ckb-can-be-managed-by-btc-address.md

 5. Nervos CKB Public Chain --&gt; Country C
 6. Nervos CKB Address --&gt; Country C ID

-Currently, the residents must have a US ID to hold and manage assets in the US, and the same is true for the UK.
+Currently, the residents must have a US ID to hold and manage assets in the US, and is the same for the UK.
 The two countries do not recognize each other's national IDs.

 However, for Nervos CKB, a new C country, not only residents with C country IDs can hold assets in their country.
 Residents of other countries can also hold assets in Country C as long as they provide a valid resident ID from another country.